 DO.
 NOT.
 DO.
 THIS.

-I even hesitated from adding those words to this blog post and putting them on my website (I was debating adding it as an image instead, which search engines can’t easily read), but then I considered that some people may have seen similar advice and be searching for further information on the topic, and I realized I could help educate my current and future audience with correct information.
+I hesitated even adding those words to my website!
+(I was debating adding it as an image instead, which search engines can’t easily read), but then I considered that some people may have seen similar advice and be searching for further information on the topic, and I realized I could help educate my current and future audience with correct information.

 So let me break down for you some of the ways this advice is wrong.